psx-spx/psx-spx.github.io/kernelbios.md

 ```
 That type of buffer can be used with "ioabort", "RestoreState", and also
 "SetCustomExitFromException(addr)".<br/>
-The "SaveState" function (initially) returns 0, however, it may return again -
+The "setjmp" function returns 0 when called directly.
+However, it may return again -
-to the same return address - with another return value (which should be usually
+to the same return address, and the same stack pointer - with another return value (which should be usually
 non-zero, to indicate that the state has been restored (eg. ioabort passes 1 as
 return value).<br/>
+Also noteworthy from what a compliant setjmp implementation should be doing
+is the absence of saving the state of cop0 and cop2, thus making this slightly
+unsuitable for a typical coroutine system implementation.<br/>

-#### A(14h) - RestoreState(buf, param)
+#### A(14h) - longjmp(buf, param)
-Restores the R16-R23,GP,SP,FP,RA registers from a previously recorded SaveState
+Restores the R16-R23,GP,SP,FP,RA registers from a previously recorded
-buffer, and "returns" to that new RA address (rather than to the caller of the
+jmp_buf buffer, and "returns" to that new RA address (rather than to the caller of the
-RestoreState function), the "param" value is passed as "return value" to the
+longjmp function).
+The "param" value is passed as "return value" to the
-code at RA, ie. usually to the caller of the original SaveState call) (since
+code at RA, ie. usually to the caller of the original setjmp call.
+Noteworthy difference
-SaveState returns 0, "param" should be usually 1, or another non-zero value to
+from a conformant longjmp implementation is that the "param" value won't be clamped to 1 if
+you pass 0 to it.
+So since setjmp returns 0 on the first call, the caller of longjmp must take
+care that "param" is non-zero, so the callsite of setjmp can make the difference between the first
-inidicate that RestoreState has occurred).
-See SaveState for further details.<br/>
+call and a rollback.
+See setjmp for further details.<br/>

 #### A(53h) - set\_ioabort\_handler(src)  ;PS2 only  ;PSX: SystemError
 Normally the ioabort handler is changed only internally during booting, with